 Ablative Solutions, a current client of Rev.1 that has also followed the virtual model, has efficiently moved through development to secure their Series D round of $77 million in equity financing in support of extensive clinical studies.

 “What’s so satisfying for me, on a personal level, is the fact that both of the founders of these two companies have returned to Rev.1 to do this again with their subsequent startups,” added Eric.
 “That’s validating.”

-“If the past is any indication of what’s to come, equity capital for startups is going to get tight,” said Terry.
-"Having been in the startup arena for twenty years, this is my third exogenic shock to the startup ecosystem.
-Yield rates for startups seeking equity investment capital dropped to 7% after 9/11 and dropped to 12% during The Great Recession.
+“If the past is any indication of what’s to come, equity capital for startups is going to get tight,” said a Rev.1 contributor.
+“Having been in the startup arena for twenty years, this is my third exogenic shock to the startup ecosystem.
 Startups that can show investors a comprehensive, integrated plan for quickly getting to market, while preserving capital, will have a leg up.”